What Happens When a Legendary Graffiti Writer Grows Up

 Writer’s Block is a semi-regular column about graffiti legends, street bombers, and vandals with a mixture of stories, off-the-cuff interviews, and never-before-seen pictures.
-This article originally appeared on VICE US
+Above, a photo of SKUF painting, courtesy of SKUF.

 Over the course of the 90s, New York City graffiti completed its move from the subways to the streets.
 Increasingly criminalized and vilified, illegal graffiti became more gritty and less colorful, as writers faced grater risks attempting the kinds of elaborate pieces that defined the best of 70s and 80s subway graffiti.
 But they adapted and learned to make do with less, further perfecting the practice of bombing with razor-sharp tags, quick and crisp outlines, and stylish two-color throw-ups.
 SKUF YKK, a proud Bushwick native from a large Puerto Rican family, emerged as one of the leading figures of that era.